 Middleburg is a somewhat small town located in the state of Florida.
 With a population of 13,655 people and six constituent neighborhoods, Middleburg is the 170th largest community in Florida.

-Middleburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Middleburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Middleburg is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Middleburg who work in office and administrative support (12.32%), sales jobs (10.63%), and food service (8.12%).

-As is often the case in a small town, Middleburg doesn't have a public transportation system that people use for their commute.
+Middleburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Middleburg with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 13.00% of people over 25 have a bachelor's degree or advanced degree.